syncfusion-content/asp.netwebforms-docs/aspnet/CurrencyTextbox/Overview.md

 * Min and Max Values - Specifies value range for the TextBox.
 * Spin Buttons -Enable you to increase or decrease the current value in the TextBox.
 * Step Value - Enables you to increment or decrement the current value by step value.
-* Localization - Essential JavaScript TextBoxes provide localization support.
-These controls use ej.globalize.js file to globalize and localize the format, and parse numbers and dates according to the culture.
+* Globalization - Essential JavaScript CurrencyTextBox provide globalization support.
+This control use ej.globalize.js file to globalize the number format, and parse numbers according to the culture.
 * Keyboard Navigation - You can interact with TextBoxes by using a keyboard.
 * RTL Support - Support for right-to-left alignment of the TextBox input.
 * Decimal Values - You can configure TextBoxes to accept decimal values.
-* Themes - Essential JavaScript TextBox consist of 13 built-in themes (6 flat, 6 gradient effects, and 1 bootstrap theme), and also support custom skins for creating user-defined themes.
+* Themes - Essential JavaScript TextBox consist of 16 built-in themes, and also support custom skins for creating user-defined themes.